1378 Leonce: Orbit and classification

-Leonce is a member of the Nysa family (405), also known as the Nysa-Polana complex, the largest grouping of almost 20 thousand known asteroids in the main belt, consisting of several sub-asteroid families.

-It orbits the Sun in the inner asteroid belt at a distance of 2.0–2.7 AU once every 3 years and 8 months (1,336 days).
+Leonce orbits the Sun in the inner main asteroid belt at a distance of 2.0–2.7 AU, once every 3 years and 8 months (1,336 days).
 Its orbit has an eccentricity of 0.15 and an inclination of 4° with respect to the ecliptic.
+It is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main belt.

 The asteroid was first identified as at Heidelberg Observatory in September 1915.
 One week later, the body's observation arc begins at Bergedorf Observatory, more than 20 years prior to its official discovery observation at Uccle.

 Physical characteristics

 Leonce is an assumed carbonaceous C-type asteroid.

 Rotation period and poles

 In 2002, 2007 and 2017, three rotational light curves of Leonce were obtained from photometric observations by amateur astronomers René Roy, Laurent Bernasconi and Daniel Klinglesmith and colleagues at Etscorn Observatory (719), respectively.
 Analysis gave a well-defined light curve with a consolidated rotation period of 4.3250 hours and a brightness amplitude between 0.49 and 0.63 magnitude (U=3/3/3).

 In addition a modeled light curve, using photometric data from various sources, gave a period of 4.32527 hours, as well as two spin axes of (210.0°, −67.0°) and (46.0°, −77.0°) in ecliptic coordinates.